paralleldrive/react-feature-toggles/README.md

 }
 ```

-Alternatively, you can use `Feature` as a render prop component by passing a function for the children.
+Alternatively, you can use `Feature` as a render prop component.
+Do this by passing a function as the children to the `Feature` component.
+Note: This will only work if an `activeComponent` is not provided.

 ```js
 import { FeatureToggles, Feature, isActive } from '@paralleldrive/react-feature-toggles';